 Prior to joining the firm, Mr. McAllister gained experience working as a full-time extern to the Honorable Chief Judge Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.
 During law school, he worked as a law clerk in the Spokane, Washington office of a national law firm and also served as the business editor of the Gonzaga Law Review.
 Prior to his legal career, Mr. McAllister worked as a junior associate engineer at Nolte Associates, Inc. in Cedar City, Utah.

-Mr. McAllister was recognized in 2019 as a Washington “Rising Star” for Intellectual Property by Super Lawyers magazine.
+Mr. McAllister was recognized in 2019 and 2020 as a Washington “Rising Star” for Intellectual Property by Super Lawyers magazine.

 Mr. McAllister is conversational in Russian.